ISDementyev/isdementyev.github.io/aboutme.md

 Therefore, I started investigating more benign but efficient catalysts which resulted in high yields with high stereoselectivity: enzymes.

 ## Developing Interest in Computational Approaches
 During my second summer, I did a research project involving computational simulations and modelling of 8-oxoguanine within dsDNA using PLUMED-patched GROMACS to model the energy landscape of geometric rotations involving the base using metadynamics.
 Ever since then, I appreciated the power of computers, especially HPC hardware like GPUs.
-Ever since then, I have enjoyed utilizing computational approaches to solving life science questions.
+Ever since then, I have enjoyed utilizing computational approaches to solving life science questions, especially for protein design.

 ## The Modern Day
 To this day, I am endlessly fascinated by interdisciplinary approaches to science.
 I believe today's issues are more complex than ever, and using every field of knowledge to our advantage is how we will move forward.